Help protect your patients from

 Anti-S (WT) IgG GMT=anti-spike (wild type) immunoglobulin G geometric mean titer.

 In this follow-up evaluation before the booster dose, it was predetermined that participants who received the primary vaccination series pre-crossover would receive a Novavax COVID‑19 Vaccine, Adjuvanted booster at the 11-month mark.
 Those who received placebo pre-crossover were not included in this analysis.
-The 11-month antibody levels were based on evaluation of anti-prototype spike antibodies to the Novavax COVID‑19 vaccine.4,5
+The 11-month antibody levels were based on evaluation of anti-prototype spike antibodies to the Novavax COVID‑19 vaccine.6

 References: 1.
-Novavax COVID‑19 Vaccine, Adjuvanted (2023-2024 Formula) EUA Fact Sheet for Healthcare Providers.
-Novavax, Inc.; October 2023.
+Novavax COVID-19 Vaccine, Adjuvanted (2024-2025 Formula) EUA Fact Sheet for Healthcare Providers.
+Novavax Inc.; September 2024.
 2. Dunkle LM, Kotloff CL, et al. Efficacy and safety of NVX-CoV2373 in adults in the United States and Mexico.
 N Engl J Med.
 2022;386(6):531-543.
 3. Marchese AM, Zhou X, et al. NVX-CoV2373 vaccine efficacy against hospitalization: a post hoc analysis of the PREVENT-19 phase 3, randomized, placebo-controlled trial.
 Vaccine.
 2023;41(22):3461-3466.
-4. Añez G, Bennett C. Paving the way for protein: Novavax’s COVID‑19 vaccine as a booster and variant-adapted.
+4. Data on file.
+Novavax, Inc. 2024.
+5. Gwak E, Choe SA, et al. Short-term relative effectiveness of homologous NVX-CoV2373 and BNT162b2 COVID-19 vaccinations in South Korea. medRxiv.
+Published online July 5, 2024. doi:10.1101/2024.07.02.24309830.
+6. Añez G, Bennett C. Paving the way for protein: Novavax’s COVID-19 vaccine as a booster and variant-adapted.
 Presented at: World Vaccine Congress Europe; October 12, 2022; Barcelona, Spain.
-5. Data on file.
-Novavax, Inc. 2023.